sandeep-1010-cool/AdminUser-reports-CLI-Tool/DB-ADMIN-CLI/docs/Epic/project_guidelines.md

 - CLI authenticates with AWS credentials and passes parameters to the Lambda function.

 ### **Step 2: Lambda Processing**
+1. **Read DB Inventory**:
-- Reads the database inventory from S3 or Parameter Store.
+   - The Lambda function retrieves the list of databases from S3 or Parameter Store.
+   - The database inventory is manually updated and maintained by **@maurice.williams**.

+2. **Fetch Secrets**:
-- For each target AWS account:
+   - For each database in the inventory, the Lambda function fetches credentials from AWS Secrets Manager.
-  - Assumes cross-account IAM roles using AWS STS.
-  - Connects to databases (MSSQL/MySQL) using credentials stored in Secrets Manager.
+   - Credentials include:
+     - Database IDs
+     - Usernames and passwords required for database access.

+3. **Database Connection**:
+   - Using the fetched credentials, the Lambda function establishes connections to the databases.
-  - Executes SQL queries to collect admin user data.
+   - Queries are executed to gather admin user data.

+4. **Aggregate Results**:
-  - Aggregates results from all accounts and databases.
+   - The Lambda function consolidates admin user data from all databases and accounts.

 ### **Step 3: Report Generation**
 - Lambda generates a consolidated CSV report with timestamps and metadata.